liyanage/xcode-text-macros/README.md

 up the list.
 If you want them you can enable them in the generator’s `read_macro_definitions()` method.

-It reads *all* of the `.xctxtmacro` files in your personal directory, as it is likely that you care a lot about those...
+It doesn’t skip any of the `.xctxtmacro` files in your personal directory, as it’s likely that you want all of those...

 Related Projects